 Are pumpkin seeds particularly beneficial for men's health?

 We've seen that pumpkin seeds have significant benefits for both men and women, but they have some health benefits that are specific to men.

 Research has found that zinc is an important element for male fertility, and not enough of it could lead to lower sperm production and quality.
 Therefore eating pumpkin seeds, which are high in zinc (2.1 mg per oz.) may be beneficial in improving sperm quality.

 Research also suggests pumpkin seeds may have a positive effect on benign prostatic hyperplasia (BPH), a condition men may develop as they age, which causes unpleasant urinary symptoms such as frequency of urination.
 One study showed that men who ate pumpkin seed oil daily for six months had less severe BPH symptoms and improved quality of life.
-Another study suggests that eating pumpkin seeds could reduce or prevent the growth of prostate cancer cells.
+Another study suggests that pumpkin seed extract may reduce or prevent the growth of prostate cancer cells.

 How about women's health?

 We've heard that eating pumpkin seeds during particular times in your cycle may be beneficial for balancing your hormones and eliminating unwanted period symptoms.
 Jolene Brighten, NMD, recommends eating pumpkin seeds and flaxseeds from Day 1 through 14 of your cycle, known as the follicular phase.
 She says to eat 1 to 2 tablespoons of ground flaxseeds and pumpkins daily until Day 14.
 The high content of fatty acids, zinc, and fiber can contribute to healthier hormones and balanced estrogen metabolism.

 Some research also highlights a potential link between pumpkin seeds and reduced risk of breast cancer.
 One study suggests that the lignans in pumpkin seeds may be beneficial in preventing and treating breast cancer.

 Should I consider pumpkin seed oil or supplements?